-A graduate student seeking certification as a Reading Specialist with Master Reading Teacher must have at least two years of satisfactory teaching experience in accredited PK-12 schools.
-The student should consult the program coordinator to verify current requirements for the desired certification(s).
+A graduate student seeking certification as a Reading Specialist must have at least two years of satisfactory teaching experience in accredited PK-12 schools.
+The student should consult the program coordinator to verify current requirements for the desired certification.
 These requirements are established by the Texas State Board for Educator Certification and may change more frequently than published degree requirements.

-Masters in Reading with Teacher Certification
+Masters in Literacy with Teacher Certification

-A graduate student seeking certification as an elementary or middle school classroom teacher may apply their graduate-level certification coursework toward the requirements for the Master of Arts in Reading.
-Contact the Reading program coordinator or the certification program coordinator for information about this option.
+A graduate student seeking certification as an elementary or middle school classroom teacher may apply their graduate-level certification coursework toward the requirements for the Master of Arts in Literacy.
+Contact the Literacy program coordinator or the certification program coordinator for information about this option.